julioespin/julioespin.github.io/Massachusetts_School_Analysis.md

 ## Results and Recommendation

-We looked at different KPI's for Massachussetts schools and see how they affect college attendance after high school.
-We see that there is a total of 1,861 schools and a total of 953,748 students throughout the state of Massachussetts.
+We looked at different KPI's for Massachusetts schools and see how they affect college attendance after high school.
+We see that there is a total of 1,861 schools and a total of 953,748 students throughout the state of Massachusetts.
 We first looked at the graduation rates and found that graduation rates range from 0-18.2%.
 Next we analyzed class size to find that class sizes between 12-20 students have the highest concentration of students attending college and those that are more economically disadvantaged are less likely to attend college.
 Finally, we found 4 districts that meet or exceed the passing threshold for 4th grade math.

 [<img src="images/Massachussetss Dashboard.png"/>](https://public.tableau.com/app/profile/julio.espinoza/viz/MassachusettsSchoolProject_16704556294450/MassachusettsEducationOverview)